nicholaswilde/recipes/docs/sauces-and-dressings/pumpkin-curry-sauce.md

 ### Step 4

-Add the red curry paste, pumpkin puree, coconut milk, pepper, and salt to the pan and stir well.
+Add the red curry paste, [pumpkin puree][2], coconut milk, pepper, and salt to the pan and stir well.
 Bring the curry sauce to a simmer and cook for 15 minutes.

 ### Step 5